konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 or makes I/O. Side effects should normally be executed in a specific order, for example `print` that prints information to console creates a side-effect and if you will call several `print` in wrong order you will get wrong output.
-You you modify variables in wrong order you will also likely have bugs.
+If you modify variables in wrong order you will also likely have bugs.

 RxJava has very clear semantic for using it with functions which create side-effects.
 This is useful when you're trying to